EMSL-Computing/CoreMS/README.md

 - Automatic fine isotopic structure calculation and search for all isotopes
 - Flexible Kendrick normalization base
 - Kendrick filter using density-based clustering
+- Kendrick classification
+- Heteroatoms classification and visualization

 ### Mass spectrum simulations

-- Peak shape (Lorentz and Gaussian)
+- Peak shape (Lorentz,  Gaussian, Voigt, and pseudo-Voigt)
+- Peak fitting for peak shape definition
 - Peak position in function of datapoints, signal to noise and resolving power (Lorentz and Gaussian)
 - Prediction of mass error distribution
 - Calculated ICR Resolving Power based on magnetic field (B), and transient time(T)